Talk with a Doctor if Breast or Ovarian Cancer Runs in Your Family

 What is genetic testing?

-If you have one of these mutations in certain genes, like BRCA1 or BRCA2, you're more likely to develop breast cancer and ovarian cancer.
-You're also more likely to develop these cancers at a younger age.
-And you may also be at increased risk for developing some other kinds of cancer.
+If you have one of these mutations in certain genes, including BRCA1 or BRCA2, you're more likely to develop breast cancer and ovarian cancer.
+You're also more likely to develop these cancers at a younger age, and you may be at higher risk of developing some other kinds of cancer.

 To learn more, check out:

-Talk with your doctor about early screening for breast cancer.
+Talk with your doctor about a breast cancer screening strategy that’s right for you.

-Ask if medicine or surgery could lower your breast cancer risk.
+Ask if surgery or medicine could lower your breast cancer risk.

 Some women with an increased risk of breast or ovarian cancer can have surgery to lower their risk.
 Learn more about surgery to reduce breast cancer risk.